mautic/developer-documentation-new/docs/components/contacts.rst

               //...
           );

-          // Optionally check for identifier fields to determine if the lead is unique
+          // Optionally check for identifier fields to determine if the Contact is unique
           $uniqueLeadFields    = $this->fieldModel->getUniqueIdentiferFields();
           $uniqueLeadFieldData = array();